code

 If possible, using the Content Security Policy (CSP) frame-ancestors directive is most recommended as it obsoletes the X-Frame-Options header, but in cases using CSP directives isn’t an option, X-Frame-Options: DENY provides excellent protection against clickjacking attacks for most web applications.

-When a web server sends the HTTP Strict Transport Security (HSTS) header, it restricts web browsers from accessing the web application via an insecure HTTP connection by enforcing all interactions to be made using only HTTPS.
-This behavior helps prevent Man In The Middle (MiTM) and cookie hijacking attacks from being performed on the application’s users.
+When a web server sends the HTTP Strict Transport Security (HSTS) header, it tells browsers to interact with the web application only over HTTPS.
+This restriction blocks access via insecure HTTP connections and helps prevent Man-in-the-Middle (MitM) and cookie hijacking attacks.

 The HSTS header includes the following directives: